jeivizw/api-brasa-cia-front/README.md

-# cozinha-brasaecia
+# api

-Nao funciona o back, porem, esta com o site da cozinha, nao misturei para nao interefir no projeto principal Pra abrir a cozinha, clica na logo no canto superior esquerdo
+Clique no icone no canto superior esquerdo para acessar a cozinha